Acceptance rate 46%

 Articles uploaded to the Manuscript submission system are checked by the journal administration for format consistency and similarity rate which is required to be less than 20%.
 Then sent to the chief editor if found appropriate.

-Articles that are not suitable are sent back to the author for correction and re-submit (sent back to the author).
+Articles that are not suitable are sent back to the author for correction and re-submission (sent back to the author).
 Studies that have not been prepared using the draft for submitting to Acta Pharmaceutica Sciencia “acta_msc_tmp” and that have not been adapted in terms of format, will be directed to the editor-in-chief, after the 3rd time, by giving the information that “the consistency requirements have not been met”.

 Istanbul Medipol University